nshenderov/strapi-plugin-ckeditor/README.md

 **Presets**

-A preset is a set of settings that define the editor's features and appearence.
+A preset is a set of settings that define the editor's features and appearance.
 You can specify a dedicated preset for each field.
 The available presets can be customized through the [configuration](#configuration).